StartBootstrap/startbootstrap-clean-blog-jekyll/seminar.md

 ## About The Seminar

-This seminar takes place every Friday, at a suitable time and is meant for talks by young Assamese mathematicians (PhD Students, Postdocs, and young faculty members).
+This seminar takes place usually on Fridays, at a suitable time and is meant for talks by young Assamese mathematicians (PhD Students, Postdocs, and young faculty members).
 If you wish to attend or give a talk in the seminar please email me (manjil@gonitsora.com).

 All the talks will be over Zoom and the meeting details will be emailed to the registered participants.